AbdulwahidHusein/MessgeMirror/Readme.md

 This bot is designed for settlement verification across groups.
 It verifies settlement requests sent between paired groups (Group A and Group B) to ensure consistency.

+## How to setup
+Follow similar procedure as the mirror bot for setup
 ### Functionality

 The bot checks that a settlement request in Group B matches an existing request in Group A. Based on this verification, the bot replies accordingly: